photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 sudo reboot
 ```

-In addition, you can reduce memory usage and improve stability by setting `PHOTOPRISM_WORKERS` to `1` in your `docker-compose.yml` file to limit the number of indexing workers.
+In addition, you can reduce memory usage and improve stability by setting `PHOTOPRISM_WORKERS` to `1` in your `compose.yaml` or `docker-compose.yml` file to limit the number of indexing workers.

 ### Windows